jaalto/project--shell-script-performance-and-portability/STYLE-GUIDE.md

         command -v "${1:-}" > /dev/null 2>&1
     }

-    # Check if 'local' is supported
     if !
 IsCommand local; then
-        # Check if we are in ksh
         if IsCommand typeset; then
-            # Use 'eval' to hide it
+            # Use 'eval' to
-            # from other shells.
-            # This ensures that
-            # defining a function
-            # with local variables
-            # does not generate an
+			# hide statement.
+            # Would otherwise
+            # casue program
-            # error and exit the
+			# to exit due to
-            # program.
+			# parse error at
+			" 'local' keyword.

             eval 'local () { typeset "$@"; }'
         fi